henrique-svg21/Python-Automation/README.md

 With the libraries installed and the `Credentials.py` file configured, you are ready to go!

-Open your terminal in the project folder and run the main script (replace `your_file_name.py` with the actual name of your script):
+Open your terminal in the project folder and run the main script (replace `Startup.py` with the actual name of your script, in case you have changed it):

     ```bash
-    python your_file_name.py
+    python Startup.py
     ```

 **What will happen:**